tomconn/personal-blog/content/posts/How I passed the Istio Certified Associate/index.md

 **Installing Istio with istioctl or Helm**

-- Be very familiar with iostioctl install/analyze options.
+- Be very familiar with istioctl install/analyze options.

 **Installing Istio in Sidecar or Ambient Mode**